 LOVE and FEAR Love can't be expressed when full of fear BY : Troy Murphy | May 2012

-Interactions in close relationships are very complex, demanding vulnerability, respect and skill.
-Emotional lives are at stake and frightened we stumble our way through connection often unaware of how to act, feel, or connect.
-Until we have answers to the difficult questions, we may never achieve the intimacy we seek.
-If we believe that love is the single ingredient for success but are unsure how this magical ingredient works, we may blame lack of love for failure and continue to make the same blunders in future attempts for connection.
+Close relationships are complex, demanding vulnerability, respect and skill.
+Our emotional lives are at stake.
+With so much resting on the success of a connection, we fearfully stumble through interactions lacking sufficient experience to comfortably connect.
+Until we have an appropriate guide, we may never achieve the intimacy we seek, continuously relying on unproductive patterns from the past.
+If we believe that love is the only ingredient necessary for success but are unsure or confused on what love actually is, we may blame lack of love for the failure and continue to make the same relationship blunders.

 Psychologist Aaron Beck wrote in his best-selling book, Love is Never Enough:

 “Love does not in itself create the substance of the relationship—the personal qualities and skills that are crucial for a happy relationship: commitment, sensitivity, generosity, consideration, loyalty, responsibility, trustworthiness.
 Mates need to compromise, cooperate and follow through with their join decisions.
 They have to be resilient, accepting and forgiving.
 They need to be tolerant of each other’s flaws, mistakes, and peculiarities.
 As these “virtues” are cultivated over time, the marriage develops and matures.”